 Download the FEMA App

-You need to be aware of weather and emergency updates from the National Weather Service and the location of open shelters near you as well as any disaster resource centers in your area.
+You need to be aware of weather and emergency updates from the National Weather Service as well as sheltering information and any disaster resource centers in your area.
 One way to stay on top of all this is by downloading the FEMA app:

 - FEMA app on the App Store for iPhone: